-When training situations with your Sheepadoodle are going well; it is important to reward your dog, so they know what behaviour is wanted.
+When training situations with your Sheepadoodle are going well; it is important to reward your dog, so they know what behavior is wanted.

 The use of punishment during training actually results in an increase in problematic behaviours.

-These problematic behaviours usually manifest as barking and aggression towards people, barking and nipping at other dogs and growling.
+These problematic behaviors usually manifest as barking and aggression towards people, barking and nipping at other dogs, and growling.

-It is thought that these behaviours are a result of fear and anxiety developed through the use of punishment.
+It is thought that these behaviors are a result of fear and anxiety developed through the use of punishment.

-So if we want a well-rounded, sociable dog, there are a few reward based approaches we can use when our pooch is displaying the behaviour we want:
+So if we want a well-rounded, sociable dog, there are a few reward-based approaches we can use when our pooch is displaying the behavior we want:

 - Praise reward – “who’s a good boy!”

-We can also ignore unwanted behaviour and provide alternatives.
+We can also ignore unwanted behavior and provide alternatives.